vadimkalaida/shipnext_test_task/README.md

 So, parser logic is in `src/exchange-office/services/parse.service.ts`.
 It accepts just a data string.
 Therefore, I would just have to get the data from the API (convert it into string if it's needed) and pass it to the `parse.service.ts`.
 There wouldn't be any changes.
 Just a bit of new logic to get the data from some API.

 3. If in the future it will be necessary to do the calculations using the national bank rate, how could this be added to the system?

+<strong>Answer</strong>:

+At first, we need to come up with the mechanism of fetching the national bank rate.
+I would create an additional service for it that would contain all the needed logic.
+Then we just need to insert it into database.
+I think, it would also be good to add a new field that will show that this is the national bank rate in this case.
+And all the calculations will be done by itself while inserting Exchange data.

+If we don't want to insert this data into a database.
+If we just want to use only national bank rate.
+We only need to pass this rate data as the second argument to the function findCorrespondingRateAndSaveExchange in the `src/exchange-office/exchange-office.service.ts` file.
+That's it.
+The only thing is that it should have the same schema.
+We can create a preparation method for it, if we need to.

 4. How would it be possible to speed up the execution of requests if the task allowed you to update market data once a day or even less frequently?
 Please explain all possible solutions you could think of.